will62794/will62794.github.io/_posts/2026-05-25-transactional-programming.md

 <!-- viewing transactions largely in terms of their functional inputs/outputs and dataflow seems like a better standardization.
 There are cases when transactions may do "external" actions based on the results of data inside the transaction, but may not be core use cases. -->

+### Transactional Memory

+Outside of databases, Software Transactional Memory, originally [explored](https://www.microsoft.com/en-us/research/publication/beautiful-concurrency/) in the context of Haskell, was an attempt to provide a concurrent programming model that avoided the use of locks.
+This essentially provides an optimistic like transactional concurrency control mechanism within a standard programming language environment.
+There have also been experimental attempts at integrating these techniques into other programming languages e.g. in [Python](https://dl.acm.org/doi/abs/10.1145/3359619.3359747).
+None of these appear mainstream, though.

 ## Unified Perspectives